-After entering server settings, you can filter searches to identify user groups, and set options to auto merge and sync changes between your AirWatch groups and directory service groups.
+After entering server settings, you can filter searches to identify user groups.
+You can also set options to auto merge and sync changes between your AirWatch groups and directory service groups.

 Use the following instructions to configure user group-related settings.